AdobeDocs/experience-platform.en/help/destinations/destination-sdk/rate-limiting-retry-policy.md

 ## Best effort aggregation {#best-effort-aggregation}

 For any HTTP calls made to your destination that fail, Experience Platform attempts to make the call again one more time immediately after the first call.
-If the still fails on the second attempt, Experience Platform drops the call and does not reattempt it a third time.
+If the call still fails on the second attempt, Experience Platform drops the call and does not reattempt it a third time.

 ## Configurable aggregation {#configurable-aggregation}

 In the case of destination platforms set up with configurable aggregation, Experience Platform distinguishes between the error type returned by your platform:

-* Errors where Experience Platform retries to send the data to your platform
+* Errors where Experience Platform retries to send the data to your platform:
   * HTTP response codes 420 and 429
   * HTTP response codes greater than 500
 * Errors where Experience Platform *does not* retry to send the data to your platform: all the other ones returned by your platform